MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 ## Prepare sample application

-This article uses [testwebapp](https://github.com/oracle/weblogic-kubernetes-operator/tree/main/integration-tests/src/test/resources/apps/testwebapp) from [weblogic-kubernetes-operator](https://github.com/oracle/weblogic-kubernetes-operator) as sample application.
+This article uses [testwebapp](https://github.com/oracle/weblogic-kubernetes-operator/tree/main/integration-tests/src/test/resources/apps/testwebapp) from [weblogic-kubernetes-operator](https://github.com/oracle/weblogic-kubernetes-operator) as a sample application.

 Download the pre-built sample app and expand it into a directory.
 Because this article writes several files, let's create a top level directory to contain everything.